Guide to Building Design Systems With Web Components

 After all, as much as we love the hot frameworks of today, who knows what tomorrow will bring?
 By choosing Web Components, you insulate yourself from the threat of tech churn, so you’ll no longer have to worry whether you’re picking the right horse.

 They’re highly customizable

-By definition, a design system implies a customized collection of UI components that match your specific brand standards and style guidelines.
+By definition, a design system implies a customized collection of UI Web Components that match your specific brand standards and style guidelines.
 While there are no limits to what your designers can conceptualize, implementing those customizations in some development environments and frameworks can be tricky.

 Deploy them across mobile, desktop, web

-Another great advantage is that your component library will work across all projects, not just desktop web apps.
+Another great advantage is that your UI Web Component library will work across all projects, not just desktop web apps.

 For example, using a hybrid mobile framework like Ionic, you can deploy Web Components across just about any platform or device, from native iOS and Android apps, to Electron and desktop web apps, and even Progressive Web Apps.

 You can also open up the design of your WCs to change based on the platform that the component is running on.
 If you’d like a more native style when running on Android or iOS, you can slightly change the design (or structure) of your component.

 "Ionic's former director of open source engineering at Ionic explains, “Ionic Framework is a UI component library used by over 5 million developers worldwide.
 Throughout the past 6+ years, we’ve spent a lot of time perfecting our components so they’re extremely performant, accessible, and customizable.